gedaliahknizhnik/gedaliahknizhnik/README.md

 * Offboard planning code: `Python` <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" title="Python" alt="Python" width="20" height="20"/> software stack handling motion capture and planning for the robot.

 Most of my work is *hidden* in private organizational repositories.
 If you want to see samples, shoot me a message or an email and I'm happy to share what I can.
-* I do extensive C++ development of real-time, often multi-threaded systems with an emphasis on efficiency and speed.
+* I do C++ development of real-time, often multi-threaded systems with an emphasis on efficiency and speed.
 * I work extensively in ROS2, Linux, and Docker.